aiea-lab/aiea-lab.github.io/content/member/li.md

 bio = ""
 date = "2023-05-26"
 id = "li"
-interests = ["XAI","Machine Learning Applications"]
-name = "Li Liu"
-portrait = "/portraits/li.jpg"
-short_bio = "Li is a second-year Ph.D. student advised by Prof. Leilani in the Department of Computer Science and Engineering at UC Santa Cruz.
-His research interests are explaining the model intelligence and their applications in various contexts." sort_position = 2 short_name = "Li" title = "Ph.D. student"
+interests = ["Information Interpretation and Structuring", "Assistive Technology", "Data Science"] name = "Li Liu" portrait = "/portraits/li.jpg" short_bio = "Li is a third-year Ph.D. student advised by Prof. Leilani in the Department of Computer Science and Engineering at UC Santa Cruz.
+He has a broad interest in Information Interpretation and Structuring, and Improving Accessibility with Assistive Technologies.
+Outside of his studies, Li enjoys cooking, photography, and painting." sort_position = 2 short_name = "Li" title = "Ph.D. student"